Miguel Ángel Bazze

-Miguel Ángel Bazze (born 30 April 1955) is an Argentine politician, currently serving as National Deputy elected in Buenos Aires Province since 2011.
-A member of the Radical Civic Union, Bazze he sits in the Juntos por el Cambio inter-bloc in the Chamber of Deputies.
+Miguel Ángel Bazze (born 30 April 1955) is an Argentine politician, who served as National Deputy representing Buenos Aires Province from 2011 to 2023.
+A member of the Radical Civic Union, Bazze sat in the Juntos por el Cambio inter-bloc in the Chamber of Deputies.

 Bazze previously served as a member of the Buenos Aires Province Chamber of Deputies, as a city councillor in La Plata, and as president of the Buenos Aires Province Committee of the Radical Civic Union.

 Early life and career

 Bazze was born on 30 April 1955 in General Roca, in Río Negro Province.
 When he was 17 years old, he moved to La Plata to study engineering at the National University of La Plata, and it was there he began his political activism in the student wing of the Radical Civic Union, Franja Morada.
 He would later drop out of university to dedicate himself to politics full time.

 Bazze is married and has five sons.